Arts, Culture, Entertainment and Recreation

 Arts and Culture

 If you enjoy history, there are many historic sites and museums to visit in Springfield and the surrounding area.
-One of the most frequented is the Abraham Lincoln Presidential Library and Museum.
+One of the most engaging is the Abraham Lincoln Presidential Museum.
 Lincoln’s New Salem State Historic Site, about 20 minutes north of Springfield, is another popular destination.
 Along with the recreated village from the 1800s, the Theatre in the Park at New Salem hosts a variety of theatrical performances from April to August.
+The Dana-Thomas House, designed by Frank Lloyd Wright for Springfield socialite Susan Dana, is an architectural gem worth experiencing.

 You can also enjoy the performing arts right here in Springfield.
-Ballet, live theatre, opera and orchestra, are all here during their respective seasons.
+Ballet, live theater and orchestra are part of our cultural tapestry.
 The Illinois Symphony Orchestra’s season runs from October to April, and the Hoogland Center for the Arts regularly hosts both musical and theatrical performances.
-The center is also home to the Springfield Ballet Company, Springfield Muni Opera, and Springfield Theatre Center.
+The city is home to the Springfield Ballet Company, Springfield Muni Opera and Springfield Theatre Center.

 Springfield also has a vibrant visual arts community.
 The Prairie Art Alliance currently occupies the H.D.
 Smith Gallery inside the Hoogland.
-This one of several civic and commercial galleries to visit.
+This is one of several civic and commercial galleries to visit.
 The Springfield Art Association hosts the M.G.
 Nelson Family Gallery and also maintains the Michael Victor II Art Library with more than 3,500 books and DVDs.
-Both organizations are not for profit and conduct classes and community outreach.
+Both organizations are not-for-profit and conduct classes and community outreach.

 To learn more, visit the Springfield Convention & Visitors Bureau website at http://www.visitspringfieldillinois.com